USS Carl Vinson: 2020s

-On 8 January 2020, it was announced that Carl Vinson will be changing home port back to San Diego bringing the number of San Diego-based carriers from two to three, joining Theodore Roosevelt and Abraham Lincoln.
+On 8 January 2020, it was announced that Carl Vinson will be changing home port back to San Diego bringing the number of San Diego–based carriers from two to three, joining Theodore Roosevelt and Abraham Lincoln.

 The COVID-19 pandemic was reported to have spread to the crew of Carl Vinson when its first case was reported on 23 March 2020.
 At the time, the ship was in dry dock for maintenance at Puget Sound Naval Shipyard, and it was reported that "the sailor did not board the vessel and had no contact with any shipyard personnel."

 On 2 September 2020, Carl Vinson arrived in her new homeport of San Diego following a 17-month overhaul at Puget Sound Naval Shipyard.
 Carl Vinson left San Diego for her next deployment on 3 August 2021, with CVW-2 embarked.
 One of the squadrons assigned to CVW-2 was Strike Fighter Squadron 147 (VFA-147).
 This was the first operational deployment of a U.S. Navy squadron equipped with the F-35C Lightning II.

 On 24 January 2022, while Carl Vinson was operating in the South China Sea, an F-35C with VFA-147 crashed while landing, resulting in injuries to at least seven crew members.
 The pilot safely ejected and was recovered from the water shortly after.
 The pilot and two of the injured deck crew were taken to a hospital in Manila, Philippines for treatment, while the remaining injured were treated in the carrier's medical facilities.
 The wreck of the F-35C was lost over the edge into the sea after the incident.
 37 days after the incident, the plane was recovered.

+Carl Vinson participated in the RIMPAC 2024 exercise.
+On 29 December 2024, Carl Vinson made a port visit to Port Klang, Malaysia.